 This past March, the Consumer Financial Protection Bureau warned banks that they were at risk for breaking the law by placing borrowers who were current on their student loan repayments in default when the cosigner on the loan dies or declares bankruptcy.

-Lenders often require cosigners on private student loans to make the loan debt more appealing for securitization.
+Private student loan lenders often require cosigners to make the loan debt more appealing for securitization.
 Having a cosigner take on the legal responsibility of the loan can lead to a lower interest rate because the cosigner is required to repay the loan if the borrower does not.
 The same problem is probably prevalent for those who took out low interest consolidation loans with a private bank since those loans are held by private entities.

 Private lenders have been criticized in recent years for having repayment schedules that are inflexible and have few consumer protections when compared to federal loans.
 However, banks are becoming increasingly competitive in offering student loans, with private lenders holding about $102 billion of the $1.4 trillion student loan debt.